Back to JavaScript Cheat Sheet

 5. Find the most frequent element in an array.

 Looking for the sites to learn JavaScript or JavaScript resources?
-Check these out:
+Check these out these free resources on javascript arrays:

 Where to Learn JavaScript for Free